 For more than twenty-five years as a journalist and storyteller I have enjoyed a front row seat to life.
 Since taking my first job as a reporter in 1997, I have earned 56 Emmy Awards, 42 regional Edward R. Murrow Awards and five National Edward R. Murrow Awards.

 I am juggling many different responsibilities here at WTVR.
-I produce two weekly franchises “Heroes Among Us” and “I Have a Story”, co-host “Virginia This Morning” during the week and anchor the “CBS6 Weekend Morning” show on Saturdays and Sundays with my colleague and friend, meteorologist Mike Stone.
+I produce two weekly franchises “Heroes Among Us” on Thursdays and “I Have a Story” on Fridays and anchor the “CBS6 Weekend Morning” show on Saturdays and Sundays with my colleague and friend, meteorologist Mike Stone.

 During my college days in Boston, I paid for tuition by selling popcorn and ice cream at historic Boston Garden during Celtics and Bruins home games.
 Following graduation, I landed an entry level position as a video archivist at WBZ-TV in Boston.
 It was such a treat working with many of the journalists I admired and grew up watching like the legendary Jack Williams and the intrepid reporter Ted Wayman.

 In 1997, I moved to Bangor, Maine for my first full-time on-air reporting job at WVII-TV.
 The job prepared me well for a career in broadcasting.
 In a small market like Bangor, you work long hours, shoot the pictures, write the story, edit the video, and go live all while getting paid very little.
 But I loved it!
 It was an experience filled with riches I cannot count.
 I will always cherish the memories and the life-long friends I made.

 One of the highlights during my time in Maine was flying on a National Guard tanker over the Atlantic Ocean during a refueling mission involving eight F-16 fighter jets.
 I also had an opportunity to play a bit part in the film “Storm of the Century.”
 Stephen King, who is a Bangor native, wrote and appeared in the movie as well.